Public media

 No hay anuncios

 Beyond strictly labor issues, the committee insists on the tensions generated by the brand plan initiated by the entity's top management.
-"This year, we have seen how management has launched the most aggressive marketing operation in favor of 3Cat, with the aim of erasing the historical legacy of TV3 and Catalunya Ràdio and undermining all the accumulated value," they explain.
-"This undermines the collective work done over more than 40 years of history".
+"In this academic year, we have seen how management has launched the most aggressive marketing operation in favor of 3Cat, with the aim of erasing the historical legacy of TV3 and Catalunya Ràdio and disregarding all the accumulated value," they explain.
+"This disregards the collective work done over more than 40 years of history".

-Finally, the committee recalls that this February it was time to renew half of the governing council – formed by six members, including the president, Rosa Romà – as stipulated by the CCMA law, but that no move has been made.
-The workers' representatives consider that it is the Corporation itself that must decide which three council members are to be replaced by Parliament, while from the entity it is considered that Parliament must steer the entire operation, including the designation of the three council members who will leave.
+Finally, the committee recalls that from 2025 half of the governing council – made up of seven members, including the president, Rosa Romà – was to be renewed as stipulated by the CCMA law, but no action has been taken.
+The workers' representatives consider that it is the Corporation itself that must decide which three councillors are to be replaced by Parliament, while the entity considers that it is Parliament that must lead the entire operation, including the designation of the three councillors who will be leaving.
 The article of the law does not specify who should have the initiative for this change, beyond recalling that the presidency is excluded from the replacement.
-In any case, the impossibility of repeating a pact between PSC, ERC and Junts that allowed the last reform of the CCMA to be unblocked is the factor that is blocking compliance with this provision of the law.
+In any case, the impossibility of repeating an agreement between PSC, ERC and Junts that allowed the last reform of the CCMA to be unblocked is the factor that is blocking compliance with this provision of the law.